VihaanAnand/USACO/guide/README.md

 USACO Guide solutions. [https://usaco.guide/](https://usaco.guide/)

 ## Subfolder Structure
-The first subfolder is the level (General, Bronze, Silver, Gold, Platinum, Advanced).
-The second subfolder is the ssection (groups of modules).
-Inside two subfolders, the solution code will exist.
+The first subfolder is the section (General, Bronze, Silver, Gold, Platinum, Advanced).
+The second subfolder is the categories (groups of modules).
+Inside these subfolders, all of the solution code for that category will exist.
+There is no further organisation by module.